-In accordance with the Rules of the City of New York RCNY 43-01 and Local Law 10, all Barnard students are given a "Residence Hall Fire Safety Information" (link below) containing fire safety and evacuation procedures with specific information for each Residence Hall during building check in at the beginning of each fall semester.
+In accordance with the Rules of the City of New York RCNY 43-01 and Local Law 10, all Barnard students are provided "Residence Hall Fire Safety Information" containing fire safety and evacuation procedures with specific information for each Residence Hall during building check in at the beginning of each fall semester.

-Information included describes the Fire Safety Plan, description of building construction, means of egress, description of fire suppression systems, basic fire prevention & preparedness measures, evacuation instructions, use of fire extinguishers and Residence Hall fire safety policies. (http://barnard.edu/reslife/fire-safety)
+Information included describes the Fire Safety Plan, description of building construction, means of egress, description of fire suppression systems, basic fire prevention & preparedness measures, evacuation instructions, use of fire extinguishers and Residential Life fire safety policies. (http://barnard.edu/reslife/fire-safety)

-Residence Hall Policies regarding portable electrical appliances, smoking and open flames
+Residence Hall Policies - portable electrical appliances, smoking and open flames

-There are no open flames allowed on campus including candles, barn fires, fire pits or barbecues unless such barbecue utilizes charcoal and is supervised by certified food services employee, Campus Fire Safety Officer or other authorized supervision as determined by the leadership of Community Safety and/or Emergency Management.
+There are no open flames allowed on campus including candles, barn fires, fire pits or barbecues unless such barbecue utilizes charcoal and is supervised by certified food services employee, a Campus Fire Safety Officer or other authorized supervision as determined by the leadership of CARES Preparedness or Community Safety.